Head into the flu season with these 6 tips

 Healthy lungs with no signs of pneumonia.

-Persons with chronic illnesses like diabetes, lung disorders, depressed immune systems and cancer are at greater risk of complications and should always consult a physician if feeling ill.
-If you are not sure if you fall into that category, ask your doctor.
+Persons with chronic illnesses like diabetes, lung disorders, depressed immune systems, and cancer are at greater risk of complications and should always consult a physician if feeling ill.
+If you don’t know if you fall into that category, ask your doctor.

 what you really need to know